pingidentity/pipeline-example-application/README.md

 ### PingOne Environments

+> [!IMPORTANT]
-> Note - The configurations in this sample repository rely on environments created from [pipeline-example-platform](https://github.com/pingidentity/pipeline-example-platform).
+> The configurations in this sample repository rely on environments created from [pipeline-example-platform](https://github.com/pingidentity/pipeline-example-platform).
 For the `PINGONE_TARGET_ENVIRONMENT_ID_PROD` and `PINGONE_TARGET_ENVIRONMENT_ID_QA` variables needed down below, get the Environment ID for the `prod` and `qa` environments.
 The Environment ID can be found from the output at the end of a terraform apply (whether from the Github Actions pipeline, or local) or directly from the PingOne console.

 ### Github CLI